mucsci-students/2022fa-475-Dreadcore/README.md

 # Developed by Matt Giacoponello, Austin An, Trevor Bender

-# Author of Player sprite and music: Matt Giacoponello
+# Creator of Player sprite and music: Matt Giacoponello